isantiago95/ssl-renewal-manager/README.md

 # SSL Certificate Manager

 Simple Docker-based SSL certificate renewal system using Let's Encrypt.
-Works with any domain and exports certificates for easy import into web servers, reverse proxies, or NAS systems like Synology DSM.
+Originally created for Synology NAS systems that don't support automatic SSL renewal for custom domains, but the generated certificate files work with any web server (Nginx, Apache, IIS, etc.).

 ## 🎯 What This Does